 “In ancient Andean societies, where the written word did not exist, iconography was the primary form of communication…It took the place of writing.
 They used painting, drawing, carving, and especially weaving as graphic ways of communication.” –Daniela Cabrerizo

-The Incas may not have had a written language, but they sure could communicate … if you knew the secret language of their icons.
+The Incas may not have had a written language, but they knew how to communicate … if you knew the secret language of their icons.

 Traditional weavings are created from wool shorn from sheep, alpaca, and llamas – with alpaca wool being the preferred fiber due to its softness and warmth.
-Then talented artists wash, spin, and dye the fleece – all by hand.
+Then talented artists wash, spin, and dye the fleece to create yarn – all by hand.

 “Andean weaving includes a rich tradition of iconography.
 The designs and motifs used in Quechua textiles are passed down from generation to generation, repeated over and over again, and are based on the daily lives of the Quechua weavers.
 They are inspired by agriculture, flora and fauna of the region, astrological phenomenon, human forms, bodies of water, and geometric designs.” —Awamaki Cooperative